microsoft/azure-pipelines-yaml/design/pipeline-artifacts.md

 Pipeline Artifacts are the new way to move files between jobs and stages in your pipeline.
 They are hosted in Azure Artifacts and will eventually entirely replace FCS "Build Artifacts".
 Because moving files between jobs and stages is a crucial part of most CI/CD workflows, and because Pipeline Artifacts are expected to be the default way to do so, this spec proposes a YAML shortcut syntax for uploading and downloading artifacts.

-In this document, `artifact` refers specifically to uploading Pipeline Artifacts from the current pipeline. `download` refers to downloading Pipeline Artifact artifacts from the current pipeline and from other Azure Pipelines.
+In this document, `artifact` refers specifically to uploading Pipeline Artifacts from the current pipeline. `download` refers to downloading Pipeline Artifact artifacts from the current pipeline and from other Azure Pipeline.
 Other pipeline systems (e.g. Jenkins) will be handled as [pipeline resources](pipeline-resources.md).

 Artifacts are distinct from other `resources` types, including `containers`, `repositories`, `packages`, and `feeds`.

 ## Uploading artifacts: `upload`

 `upload` is a shortcut for the [Upload Pipeline Artifact](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/publish-pipeline-artifact.md) task (formerly called "Publish Pipeline Artifacts").
-It will upload files from the current job to be used in subsequent jobs or in other stages or pipelines.
+It will upload files from the current job to be used in subsequent jobs or in other stages or Pipeline.

 ### Schema